Event Management

 Social Event Registration Process

-In order to register social events with the Department of Fraternity and Sorority Life, Event Managers should follow the process outlined below.
+To register social events with the Department of Fraternity and Sorority Life, the process is outlined as follows:

-2. Download and discuss the Risk Assessment Matrix with your chapter’s leadership.
+- Download and discuss the Event Management Plan and Risk Assessment Matrix with your chapter’s leadership.
 (Chapter Officers and Chapter Advisors)

 Greek Village Facility Reservation Request